ghost-ng/broot/Readme.md

 Time to "be root," **broot**

+## What is this?

+broot is a bruteforce framework.
+The structure and wrappers provided here dictate the logic that wraps arounds authentication methods.
+That is to say, byom, bring your own module.
+If you code, simply create a method to authenticate to a service, give it some specific methods, and hit run...broot will do the rest.

 ## Getting Started

 This code is written exclusively for python3 with no plans to port it to python2 or a different language.